dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0901.md

 ## 9.5 Technology Jumping

-In 2006 Ray Kurzweil, a futurist and inventor of computing technologies, prophesied that by 2030 we will be able to build a computer the size of the brain, with the same number of neurons and connections as the brain.5 Such a computer would, he envisioned, develop its own consciousness and superintelligence.
+In 2006 Ray Kurzweil, a futurist and inventor of computing technologies, prophesied that by 2030 we will be able to build a computer the size of the brain, with the same number of neurons and connections as the brain.
+[5] Such a computer would, he envisioned, develop its own consciousness and superintelligence.
 How such computers would treat humanity is an unanswerable question.
 The best that can be said is that the new machines would have such different concerns from ours that we cannot fathom how they would treat us.
 That moment of their creation is called the singularity because of the utter unpredictability of what lies after an artificial intelligence develops consciousness.

 Kurzweil arrived at his conclusion by extrapolating Moore's law, the prediction of Gordon Moore in 1965 that silicon chips would double in capacity about every two years for the same price.
 The computer chip industry has followed the law by doubling power every two years for over half a century.
 In many ways Moore's law is a triumph of computational thinking because chip engineers needed to think hard to find ever better ways to build computing circuits.